ht-gong/TQP-Inmem/README.md

 |  18 |         0.078482 |

-One note is that we calculate the runtim numbers by subtracting the total runtime by the result output time (writing to screen/file) and the substracting the scan time (scanning disk to GPU).
+One note is that we calculate the runtime numbers by subtracting the total runtime by the result output time (writing to screen/file) and then substracting the scan time (scanning from disk -> GPU).